agentmodels/agentmodels.org/chapters/3a-mdp.md

 viz.bar(numSteps, runtimes)
 ~~~~

+>**Exercise**: Could we also memoize `simulate` or `sampleSequence`?
+Why or why not?

 ## Choosing restaurants in Gridworld

 The agent model above that includes memoization allows us to solve Bob's "Restaurant Choice" problem efficiently.

-We extend the agent model above by adding `isTerminal` to halt simulations when the agent reaches a terminal state.
+We extend the agent model above by adding a `terminateAfterAction` to certain states to halt simulations when the agent reaches these states.
 For the Restaurant Choice problem, the restaurants are assumed to be terminal states.
-After computing the agent's trajectory, we use the WebPPL [Gridworld library](https://github.com/agentmodels/webppl-gridworld) to animate it.
+After computing the agent's trajectory, we use the [webppl-agents library](https://github.com/agentmodels/webppl-agents) to animate it.

 ~~~~
-// We use the WebPPL-gridworld library
+// We use the webppl-agents library

 // Construct world
 var world = makeRestaurantChoiceMDP();